[ Home] [ Contact] [ About the Artist ] [ Sewn Glass ] [ Commissions] [ In the News] [ Heller Gallery & Upcoming Shows ]

 Spray bottle with water

 Okay.
 Do this part on a work table outside your kiln, if you can: Fill the dammed area with sand about 1-1/2- 2" deep, depending on the size twig your casting (At least 8").
 The longer the twig, the bigger it's diameter should be for strength.
 I made my first twigs 16-18", 3/4 inches deep, with a forked end, but did not allow the ends to become too fine.
 A gentle curve is nice too.
 Using your finger, dig a twig-shaped trench in the sand at least an inch deep, lightly spraying the sand with water and shaping the cavity.
 If you're doing this inside your kiln, not spray water on your kiln elements.
 Guess what, they don't like that, and you might get electrocuted too.
-Dig the trench deep enough to hold enough glass and allow for settling up to 50%.
+Dig the trench deep enough to hold enough glass and allow for settling up to half.
 Keep the depth of your twig trench somewhat uniform and remember the glass, once molten, will be self leveling.
 Once you're satisfied with the shape of your twig, mist the area lightly with water and then sift potters plaster over the twig trench.
-You only need to sift enough to cover the sand.
+Sift enough to cover the sand.
 Allow the plaster to soak up the water, dry, and form a light crust.
 Now carefully fill your twig with broken clear sheet glass or large (1/2"+) frit.
 The larger the glass pieces, the more clear the twig will be and fewer bubbles will appear.
 The large finished twig pictured above is a combination of sheet glass and small frit, making it less transparent.
 Fill the twig carefully, so that sand doesn't fall into the twig body.
 If it's obvious right away the the sand wants to fall into the twig trench, remove the couple pieces of glass you've put in and mist the area again with water.
 Put the glass in right away even though the sand is damp, and let the sand dry during the first hour of the firing with the kiln lid propped.
 Fill the twig trench with glass even slightly over the top to allow for a lot of settling.
 Gently lower the shelf or cake pan on to posts laid on their sides to allow good support and for heat circulation and cooling.
 Using Bullseye sheet glass, I fire my 18", 3/4" deep twigs thusly:

-100 degrees/hr to 1000 no hold
+200 degrees/hr to 1000 no hold

 550 degrees/hr to 1250 hold 1 hr

-550 degrees/hr to 1480 hold 15-25 minutes depending on your kiln
+550 degrees/hr to 1480 hold 15-45 minutes depending on your kiln and the thickness of your twig.
+I soak mine for 35 minutes.

 cool to 960 degrees hold 3 hours